vectorvitalityfit/DeepSeek-R1-Algo-Implementations/README.md

 # DeepSeek-R1-Algo-Implementations
-I am going to learn and code various components of the popular DeepSeek-R1 paper and share my findings.
+I am going to learn and code various components of the popular DeepSeek-R1 paper and share my findings using the NumPy library.